 Your dysfunction has impacted your life since childhood; recovery is a long-term commitment.
 The Wellness Model creates the blueprint then guides teaches and supports you throughout the process of recovery, but you must do the work.
 The Wellness Model helps you reengage your intrinsic character strengths and attributes that generate the motivation and persistence and perseverance to recover.

 Any suggestion of undesirability is a devaluation more life-limiting and disabling than the illness itself.
-You deserve to be treated with dignity and appreciation.
+You deserve to be treated with dignity, respect, and appreciation.